 Luckily, Loughborough University is a leading research centre for child psychology, with a particular expertise in child eating habit.

-And as part of the Christmas and New Year health and fitness campaign Dr Gemma Witcomb and Dr Emma Haycraft have created a list of top tips to combat your little ones’ predisposed aversion to greens.
+And as part of the 2018 Christmas campaign Dr Gemma Witcomb and Dr Emma Haycraft have created a list of top tips to combat your little ones’ predisposed aversion to greens.

 “Food refusal is actually a developmentally predictable stage that most children will go through, peaking around 18 to 24 months of age,” said Dr Witcomb.